-- (a) Each person shall document and record the following in a manner acceptable to the Authority: - 1) Training and/or experience used to meet the requirements for a licence, rating, endorsement and/or authorisation of Part 2; and - 2) The experience required to show the maintaining of recency of aeronautical experience according to the requirements of Part 2.
+- (a) Each person shall document and record the following in a manner acceptable to the Authority: - (1) The training and/or experience used to meet the requirements for a licence, rating, endorsement, and/or authorisation of this Part; and - (2) The experience required to show maintenance of recency of aeronautical experience according to the requirements of this Part.

-2.2.5.2 TRAINING CONDUCTED IN AN APPROVED TRAINING ORGANISATION
+2.2.5.2 TRAINING CONDUCTED IN AN ATO

-- (a) Approved training for aviation personnel licences shall be conducted within an approved training organisation. - (b) The Authority may approve a training programme for a licence, rating, authorisation or endorsement that allows an alternative means of compliance with the experience requirements prescribed in this Part when training is conducted within an Approved Training Organisation under special curricula approved by the Authority under Part 3. - (c) Prior to authorizing an alternative means of compliance that permits an Approved Training Organization to conduct training, which does not meet the normal prescribed experience requirements, the Authority shall ensure that the approved training programme provides a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved special curricula. - (d) Part 3 prescribes the requirements for certifying and administering Approved Training Organisations for conducting approved training. - (e) Competency-based approved training for aircraft maintenance personnel shall be conducted within an approved training organisation.
+- (a) Approved training for aviation personnel licences shall be conducted within an ATO. - (b) The Authority may approve a training programme for a licence, rating, authorisation, or endorsement that allows an alternative means of compliance with the experience requirements prescribed in Part 2 when training is conducted within an ATO under special curricula approved by the Authority under Part 3 of these regulations. - (c) Prior to authorising an alternative means of compliance that permits an ATO to conduct training that does not meet the normal prescribed experience requirements, the Authority will ensure that the approved training programme provides a level of competency at least equal to that provided by the minimum experience requirements for personnel not receiving such approved special curricula. - (d) Part 3 of these regulations prescribes the requirements for certifying and administering ATOs for conducting approved training. - (e) Competency-based approved training for aircraft maintenance personnel shall be conducted within an ATO. - (f) Competency-based approved training for remote flight crew and RPAS maintenance personnel shall be conducted within an ATO. - (g) Competency-based approved training for flight operations officer/flight dispatcher personnel shall be conducted within an ATO.